How to Be Effective In Mindful Parenting

 Self-regulation code of conduct

-By adopting a self-regulation code of conduct, you’ll be able to think before you act, to avoid overreacting in any situation.
+By adopting a self-regulation code of conduct, you’ll be able to think before you act.
+This helps you avoid overreacting in any situation.

 By so doing, you don’t let your emotions trigger immediate reactions, like yelling or other automatic behaviors.
 The pressure of today may mean that you sometimes pour your mental pressure on your family members, including your children.

 And then this shame shouts back at you in the form of people judging you for your parenting skills.
 You simply may not know how to deal with your outbursts.

-This will not only allow you to define a standard for yourself to adhere to in your parenting journey but also prompt you to actually strive to achieve and surpass that standard.
+This will allow you to define a standard for yourself in your parenting journey.
+It will also prompt you to strive to achieve and surpass that standard.
+Mindfulness is empowering because it allows you to discipline yourself, which, in essence, is the ultimate human power.

 Practice Active Learning